Jade & Steel (2001)

 Section 3 is an adventure called For Love or Money which takes up almost half of the book.
 It is designed for 11-14th level characters?!?
 Sweet Christmas.
 The adventure proper is a series of linear encounters with some investigation/talky bits resolving in a big showdown.
 The treasure is bog standard and there are no unique monsters but the plot is well written and most of the enemies are named NPCs with goals/motivation etc. etc. Also good job on the level-appropriate treasure/equipment for NPCs, most 3rd party guys are too lazy to get it right.

 The adventure takes place on the border between Wei and Shu.
-Baron Chiang’s daughter Kim Nan is about to be married off to the powerful Lim clan but she has been kidnapped by evil bandits called the Black Tigers, along with her dowry.
+Baron Chiang’s daughter Kim Nan is about to be married off to the powerful Lim clan but she has been kidnapped by evil bandits known as the Black Tigers, along with her dowry.
 PCs to the rescue!

 The adventure opens with an overview of the town of Pi-San, its main source of income, its military strength, and a mention that the Pearl Festival (a local harvest festival) has been taking place there, meaning an influx of traders, merchants, foreigners and so on.
 PCs arriving to gather information (already having heard that Kim Nan has been kidnapped) can actually gain useful insights (the adventure goes so far as to describe what person gives them the info, which adds some color to the adventure).
 You can figure out the young Lord Lim is a drunk and a suspected wife-murderer, the existence of a survivor of the Black Tiger attack (castrated for his failure naturally) and even that the Lim hired some sort of diviner to help out poor lord Chiang.
 Did I mention the Chiang and the Lim used to be one family and broke apart?

-After the adventure kindly informs you that the players would be honoured to accept a dinner invitation from a mighty lord you are given the possibility of either speeding it along (if your players are like me and want a game like this to be about Kung fu action) or really playing it out if they are the sort of nauseating degenerates that like wasting everyone’s time with role playing about nothing.
-The longest fucking description ever takes place as the PCs are escorted to the dinner by Li Shin, favoured concubine of Lord Chiang, escorts the players and a lengthy description of the meal and the hall follows, including the general clientele (merchants).
+After the adventure kindly informs you that the players would be honored to accept a dinner invitation from a mighty lord you are given the possibility of either speeding it along (if your players are like me and want a game like this to be about Kung Fu action) or really playing it out if they are the sort of nauseating sock-sniffers that like wasting everyone’s time with role playing about nothing.
+The longest fucking description ever takes place as the PCs are escorted to the dinner by Li Shin, favored concubine of Lord Chiang, escorts the players and a lengthy description of the meal and the hall follows, including the general clientele (merchants).
 After the dinner is over, Chiang stops the bullshit and cuts right to the chase.